Donders-Institute/bidscoin/docs/bidsapps.rst

                             Globlike search pattern (relative to the subject/session folder) to select additional (3D/4D) images from the same space that need to be masked with the same mask, e.g. 'fmap/*_phasediff'.
-NB: This option can only be used if pattern yieds a single file per session (default:
+NB: This option can only be used if pattern yields a single file per session (default:
                             None)
       -o OUTPUT [OUTPUT ...], --output OUTPUT [OUTPUT ...]
                             One or two output strings that determine where the skullstripped +